-"Pizza Pizza GP" means Pizza GP Inc., a corporation incorporated under the laws of Canada.
+"Pizza Pizza GP" means Pizza Pizza GP Inc.

 "Pizza Pizza Licence and Royalty Agreement" means the licence and royalty agreement, as amended from time to time, entered into between the Partnership and PPL on the closing of the Fund's initial public offering pursuant to which the Partnership granted a 99 year licence of the Pizza Pizza Rights to PPL and PPL agreed to pay the Royalty for use of the Pizza Pizza trademarks and rights.